 Istanbul in Numbers

 One thing that has remained constant since Istanbul was known as Constantinople has been the importance of the city as an urban centre.
-Currently, more than 12 million people are known to live in Istanbul, although it is said that the real population is closer to 15 million.
+Currently, more than 15 million people live in Istanbul, with more than two-thirds living on the European side.

 The timezone of Turkey is GMT+2 - two hours ahead of the UK, one ahead of continental Europe and eight ahead of New York.